Sep 26, 2019

 This recommendation is the most difficult but also the most important.

 Quality could mean a lot of things.
 It could be the caliber of guest you have on the show, or it could be your skills as an interview.
-It might even be the audio equipment or background music you use in your show.
+It might even be microphone you use or the background music in your show.

 (By the way, did I mention Soundstripe has incredible music for podcast intros, outros and sound effects?)